Supporting Arabic in cooperation with ….

 Congratulations and thanks

 ALL is thrilled to be launching the Arabic Zone.
-Arabic language teachers, who volunteered to share their expertise, have been building this Zone to promote Chinese languages teaching and learning and to support the development of the Chinese languages teacher community.
+Arabic language teachers, who volunteered to share their expertise, have been building this Zone to promote Arabic teaching and learning and to support the development of the Arabic teacher community.
 We much hope you’ll enjoy discovering the resources available here and invite you to get in touch to share your own work and/or to recommend any resources.

 Heartfelt thanks to the volunteers who have worked together to launch this Arabic Zone, including Sahar Y.I.
 Alshobaki, Seloua Aizeboudjene, Jim Anderson, Noreia Benhalima, Luma Hameed and Fatima Khaled.